You need $100, and you need it fast — like, in-the-next-few-days fast.

 If you want to make some quick cash, one surefire way is to sell your stuff.
 Take a good, hard look around your house; do you really need everything you own?

 Maybe you could sell some of your clothing, jewelry, electronics, furniture, kitchen supplies, or sports gear.

 Alternatively, you could hold a garage sale.
 You could go the traditional route — advertising on Craigslist and with neighborhood signs — or have a virtual sale, where you take photos and post them online, even on Facebook.

 Do you have an extra room or couch you could rent out this weekend?
 Or could you rent out your whole apartment and crash with a friend?

 Take some photos of your pad — make sure there’s plenty of natural light — and upload them to social media and Craigslist, along with an attractive description.
 Avoid including any exterior photos or addresses that reveal exactly where you live.

 You also can try listing your spot on Airbnb, but it might take 24 to 48 hours for it to appear in searches.

 If you’re willing to stick your neck — er, arm — out for some money, then consider donating plasma.

-Plasma appointments, which are similar to giving blood, last approximately an hour and a half.
+Donating plasma is similar to giving blood, and appointments last approximately an hour and a half.
 You’ll earn $35 to $40 per visit, according to Clark, and you can donate twice per week.
 So although it won’t quite get you to $100 this weekend, you could earn up to $400 per month.